eshaanw/premier-league-goal-prediction/README.md

-# premier-league-goal-prediction
-Forecasting Premier League Goals Using Poisson Regression and Machine Learning
+# Forecasting Premier League Goals Using Statistical and Machine Learning Models

-Question: Can we use a Poisson regression model to predict the number of goals scored by Premier League teams based on their attacking/defending strength and home advantage?
+## Overview
+This project analyses Premier League match data to model and predict the number of goals scored by teams.
+The aim is to apply econometric and predictive modelling techniques to understand goal-scoring patterns and evaluate forecasting performance.

+## Research Question
+How many goals will a Premier League team score in a given match, and how well can statistical models predict these outcomes?

+## Data
-Data Source: Historical Premier League match data (multiple seasons) including teams and scores.
+- Premier League match data (multiple seasons)

-Methods: > * Econometrics: Poisson Regression (GLM) to model goal counts. * Machine Learning: Logistic Regression to compare win/loss classification accuracy
+- Variables include teams, goals scored, home advantage and match context

+## Methods
+- Exploratory data analysis
+- Poisson regression for goal modelling
+- Optional comparison with a simple machine learning classifier

+## Tools
+- Python
+- pandas, numpy
+- statsmodels
+- scikit-learn
+- matplotlib

+## Status
+Work in progress.